txt/se17/doc/50effort.md

 ### Spiral

-In 1986 [^spiral] Barry Boehm proposed a modification to the Waterfall model called the
+In 1986  Barry Boehm proposed a modification to the Waterfall model called the
 [spiral model](https://www.dimap.ufrn.br/~jair/ES/artigos/SpiralModelBoehm.pdf).

-[^spiral]: Boehm B, "A Spiral Model of Software Development and Enhancement", IEEE Computer, IEEE, 21(5):61-72, May 1988
+-  Boehm B, "A Spiral Model of Software Development and Enhancement", IEEE Computer, IEEE, 21(5):61-72, May 1988

 Three important features: